 Amica has a solid list of auto insurance discounts, most of which are the more common options.
 They include multi-car, multi-line, good driver, loyalty, anti-theft, good student, and more.
 The multi-line discount includes the common auto/home discount as well as a discount for having a life insurance policy with Amica.
-Discounts vary by state, but most options are available in all areas.
-Most of the discounts are aimed towards good drivers, which generally means that Amica will offer their best rates to low-risk drivers – not at all uncommon.
+Discounts vary by state, however, most options are available in all areas.
+Most of the discounts are aimed towards good drivers, which generally means that Amica will offer their best rates to low-risk drivers – not an uncommon practice in the insurance world.

-There’s nothing particularly wrong with not offering these choices – in some cases they are gimmicks that offer little in the way of real value, although there is evidence that usage-based insurance can have an impact on rates for good drivers.
-Either way, Amica has a solid auto insurance program with enough options and built-in features that most drivers won’t notice the lack of other add-ons, and certainly won’t miss the cost of them added into the total premium.
+There is nothing particularly wrong with not offering these choices – in some cases, they are gimmicks that offer little in the way of real value, although there is evidence that usage-based insurance can have an impact on rates for good drivers.
+Either way, Amica has a solid auto insurance program with enough options and built-in features that most drivers would not notice the lack of other add-ons, and certainly wouldn’t miss the cost of them added into the total premium.

 Amica offers all of the basics of homeowner’s insurance, including structure coverage, liability, and personal property, along with a few optional add-ons such as increased replacement cost for the home, personal property and scheduled high-value items.
 They also offer additional catastrophic coverage such as earthquake and flood through separate policies.
 Flood insurance is written through the National Flood Insurance Program.

 Like the auto program, home insurance also comes with a Platinum Choice package option with the following features:

 - Increased limits on liability and medical payments